ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster that you want to update a logging filter for.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster that you want to update a logging filter for.</dd>

 <dt><code>--id <em>FILTER_ID</em></code></dt>
 <dd>The ID of the log filter to update.</dd>